Main elements of support to the Superior Council of Communication (CSC; Conseil Supérior de la Communication) include:

 One of the key elements of EISA's support to the Conseil Superieur de la Communication (CSC, the media regulatory authority in Niger) is the reinforcement of its media monitoring capacity by providing them with equipment, technology and developing an operational methodology.
 EISA's communication and media expert and the EISA project's two consultants ie for media monitoring methodology and for equipment installation, assessed the institutional needs and the market for equipment, and formulated the technological specifications needed for an effective and modern electoral media monitoring process.

-As the access of political stakeholders to media is key for an inclusive and credible process, EISA supported the CSC's interaction with political stakeholders by proactively and transparently communicating the rules and provisions that will regulate the media coverage of the upcoming campaigns.
-These rules govern free and paid airtime coverage, broadcasting of candidate's messages etc. These workshops were held on 20 October in Niamey and 13-22 November in several regions countrywide such Diffa, Zinder and Maradi, where political parties are concentrated.
+As the access of political stakeholders to media is key for an inclusive and credible electoral process, EISA supported the CSC's interaction with political stakeholders by proactively and transparently communicating the rules and provisions that regulated the media coverage of the election campaigns.
+These rules govern free and paid airtime coverage, broadcasting of candidate's messages etc. The support consisted of:

+The CSC, with the technical assistance of EISA, published the Handbook in April 2021, and workshops based on it for 75 media practitioners were held on 20 October in Niamey and 13-22 November in several regions countrywide such Diffa, Zinder and Maradi, where political parties are concentrated.

-EISA assisted in organising training sessions for 75 media practitioners in Niamey on 20 October 2020 and in three regions, namely Zinder, Diffa and Maradi from 13-22 November 2020.
-These sessions focused on political pluralism and respect for rules and ethics in journalism, particularly during elections, as well as of fact checking to ensure accurate and impartial election reporting.
+EISA supported the media regulator to strengthen its partnership with media groups and to enhance professional and pluralist coverage by journalists.
+EISA took advantage of the training sessions with political parties and candidates on the rules governing their access to media in Niamey and regions to include material focused on political pluralism and respect for rules and ethics in journalism, particularly during elections, as well as of fact checking to ensure accurate and impartial election reporting.